 Private schools are able to log in as administrators and view their compliance status and the date the Scholarship Compliance Form and Private School Annual Survey were received by the Department.
-In addition, messages are posted as deadlines approach, links to statutes are provided, and technical assistance documents and presentations are available for download in PDF format.
+In addition, messages are posted as deadlines approach, links to statutes are provided, and McKay technical assistance and compliance tutorial videos are available on the private schools' homepage.